-Application of Prevailing Wage off of the Worksite
+Application of Prevailing Wage both on and off the Worksite (aggregate production, material deliveries, plant set-up, equipment maintenance, etc.)

 Some work associated with a project may be performed away from the project site.
 This work may, or may not, be subject to prevailing wage.
 A wage flowchart for federal jobs and a wage flowchart for state jobs are provided for reference; however, the contractor is advised to seek legal advice when applying the charts.
 MoDOT cannot predetermine how the law may be interpreted in any particular instance.

 The resident engineer or delegated representative shall conduct contractor employee interviews (also known as wage rate interviews) as part of the Wage Rate Compliance Checks (WRCC).
 The wage rate interview is necessary to verify compliance with wage rate laws as well as Equal Employment Opportunity (EEO) laws.